Frank Andinach (PP & PHF)

 Rotary to me is about a sense of being and the satisfaction of giving.

-Since joining the club with his brother John, Mark has served as Vocational Director, Membership Director and Club Service/Incoming President.
+Since joining the club with his brother John, Mark has served as Vocational Director, Membership Director, Club Service and President.

 Mark has also been instrumental in the running of the Christmas Raffle and Race Days for the past few years.